anywhichway/lazui/docs/lazui.md

 predefined controllers that can be used to enhance forms processing and interact with servers.
 However, you can also [create your own controllers](#creating-custom-controllers).

+Controllers are always loaded using the attribute directive `lz:controller=<location>`.
+The `location` can be relative to the current document or an absolute URL including starting with a `/`, `http:` or `https:`.

+Controllers can accept configuration data through the attribute `lz:options`.
+The value of the attribute is a JSON object with the key `controller`.
+This key should contain an object with the configuration data.

 ### Charts

+Currently supported chart types are those in the Google core library:

+- bar,
+- column,
+- line,
+- area,
+- stepped area,
+- bubble,
+- pie,
+- donut,
+- combo,
+- candlestick,
+- histogram,
+- scatter

+You can see examples in the Google [chart gallery](https://developers.google.com/chart/interactive/docs/gallery).

+**Note**: Some of the charts in the gallery are not supported core types.

 ```html
 <template data-lz:state="pizza">